Read this article to learn about the Ashoka’s Policy of Dharma !

 Ashoka’s Policy of Dharma:

-Ashoka’s policy of dhamma has often been equated with his conversion to Buddhis.
+Ashoka’s policy of dharma has often been equated with his conversion to Buddhis.
 He is credited with the propagation of the tenets of the Buddhist sect.
 It appears that diverse religious ideas and practices existed in the vast empire of the Mauryas.
 But the followers of such sects as Buddhism.
 Jainism and Ajivikism were held in contempt by the brahmanas, whose position they must have undermined.

 The ideological conflict between the Vedic brahmanas and the followers of the newly-born protestant creeds may have been a potential source of social and religious tensions.
 Another element in these heterogeneous strands, co-existing during the Mauryan period was the presence of a large foreign population in the North-West.